ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 Ahh.
 Much better :)

+There is still room for improvement, as these operations could be done using SQL Bulk Insert/Bulk Update but Entity Framework does not support this out of the box and the implementation on this demo would require a considerable re-write, but for now we have dramatically reduced the number of SQL queries to the database without changing too much of our straight-forward code.

 You can find the full source-code for the [original application](https://github.com/ignaciofuentes/BatchEditDemoNaive) and the [improved one](https://github.com/ignaciofuentes/BatchEditDemoOptimized) in my [GitHub](https://github.com/ignaciofuentes).